Aptivi-Archives/NativeLand/DocGen/index.md

 ## What is NativeLand?

-NativeLand is an improved version of Inxi.NET that uses native code to accelerate hardware parsing
+NativeLand is a C# library that allows you to load native libraries.

 ## What is this web page?